Defining Design Requirements Using the Constraint Manager in Altium Designer

 Notes on working with the Clearances view:

-• Entering a value into a cell in the clearance matrix or into the Clearance field will automatically apply that value to all of the fields in the grid region at the bottom of the Constraint Manager when a cell in the clearance matrix is selected.
+• Entering a value into a cell in the clearance matrix or into the Clearance field will automatically apply that value to all of the fields in the grid region in the lower part of the Constraint Manager when a cell in the clearance matrix is selected.
 You only need to edit in the grid region when you need to define a clearance based on the object type.

 • In the detailed clearance settings at the lower part of the Constraint Manager, you can also enable the Creepage constraint for the selected classes and define the creepage value – show image.
 This constraint tests the creepage distance between the targeted signals across the board surface through unplated holes, cutouts, and around the board edge.